Small crack in pipeline may have delayed oil spill detection

 Questions remain about when the oil company knew it had a problem and delays in reporting the spill.

 A foreign ship anchored in the waters off Huntington Beach reported to the Coast Guard that it saw a sheen longer than 2 miles (3.2 kilometers) just after 6 p.m.
-A satellite image shot by the European Space Agency indicated a likely oil slick in the area around 7 p.m. and was reported to the Coast Guard after 2 a.m. by the National Oceanic and Atmospheric Administration.
+A satellite image shot by the European Space Agency indicated a likely oil slick in the area around 7 p.m., which was reported to the Coast Guard at 2:06 a.m.
+Saturday after being reviewed by a National Oceanic and Atmospheric Administration analyst.

 Federal pipeline safety regulators have put the time of the incident at 2:30 a.m.
 Saturday but say the company didn't shut down the pipeline until 6:01 a.m. and didn't report the leak to the Coast Guard until 9:07 a.m.
 Federal and state rules require immediate notification of spills.